12 Things You Should Do After You Get Engaged

 3. Draft a guest list.
 Once you have a budget, you'll need a guest list so that you can determine how much you can spend per plate for your reception.
 Having a guest list will also allow you to know the size of the venue you should be looking for.

 4. Research venues.
 Now comes the hardest part of wedding planning, in my opinion.
 But don't fret, because there are lots of tools to make this process easier.
-My favorite resource for checking out venues is Guides for Brides.
+My favorite resource for checking out venues is Hitched.
 At the click of a button, you can find out tons of helpful information on each venue.

 5. Think about an appropriate season.
 Once you have a budget and venue in mind, you'll be able determine what season would be best for your wedding.
 Venues have different price points during different times of the year so it's important to plan your wedding at a time when venue prices can accommodate the budget you've allocated.